Overgrown churchyards in Skegness spark petition

 In the past the churches have paid Skegness Town Council, who run and maintain St Mary's Cemetery, to cut the grass in both the old St Mary's churchyard and at St Clement's.

-The petition agrees that a decision to stop cutting the grass should not have been made "without of voices of local people being heard".
+In the meantime, the petition says that a decision to stop cutting the grass should not have been made "without of voices of local people being heard".

 Julie added she had bought a new stone under church regulations just four years ago, but now wasn't even sure if legally she was able to even cut the grass around it.